skibblenybbles/django-daydreamer/README.md

 possible.
 More documentation will be published once all planned view decorator mixins have been fleshed out.

+The project is in alpha, so public interfaces and behaviors may change dramatically.
+If you decide to use this software "as-is", it would be wise to use a specific version and read the changelog before attempting to upgrade.

 ### Changelog

 ##### v0.0.1a

 Initial release.
 Includes base view class enhancements and authentication view decorator mixins.
 View code has 100% test coverage.